 You see immediately that the headline, call-to-action, subtitle and header are the same.
-That’s exactly what you should aim for in your copy.
+That’s exactly what marketing teams should aim for in their copy.

 iii).
 Have a compelling USP (unique selling proposition): This defines your company’s position in the marketplace.
 You need a USP to differentiate your landing page – and your brand – from all the competition you’re facing.
 You’ve got to stand out.

 Here’s a great example of a USP in action, from Saddlebackleather.com – “they’ll fight over it when you’re dead.”

 Here’s another one from HelpScout:

 iv).
 Develop an effective call-to-action: Finally, your marketing team needs to devise a good call-to-action.
 It’s not optional – it’s required.

 A CTA is the tipping point between bounce and conversions.
 You’ve got to craft yours carefully and with intense attention to details.

 The CTA is what takes them through the last step to the final destination – e.g., whatever action you want them to take after landing on your site.
 The CTA is the last critical step in the content marketing strategy funnel.